-Subscribe to the Texas Health and Human Services System/GovDelivery email subscription service to continue to receive news about TDC treatment recommendations and algorithms, resources for patient education, National Diabetes Education Program updates, state diabetes surveillance, diabetes professional continuing education opportunities, and more!
+Subscribe to the Texas Health and Human Services System/GovDelivery email subscription service to receive news about TDC treatment recommendations and algorithms, resources for patient education, National Diabetes Education Program updates, state diabetes surveillance, diabetes professional continuing education opportunities, and more!

 To subscribe, click the box below (sign up for e-mail updates).
 Enter the email address where you want DSHS Diabetes topic items delivered and then click submit.
 You may customize your email delivery preferences, and/or subscribe to additional DSHS topics.
 Unsubscribe or re-subscribe at any time.

 » View past issues of Texas Diabetes